schemepunk/scheme-punk/README.md

 ## Where did it come from?

-Scheme Punk originated from the need to reduce repetitive and error prone authoring tasks in JSON Schema as well as the need to rewrite that schema in other JSON formats (open API) and to use that same schema to inform and interpret for even more JSON based utilities (postman collections).
+Scheme Punk originated from the need to reduce repetitive and error prone authoring tasks in JSON Schema [http://json-schema.org/] as well as the need to rewrite that schema in other JSON formats (open API)[https://www.openapis.org/] and to use that same schema to inform and interpret for even more JSON based utilities (postman collections)[https://www.getpostman.com/docs/collections].

 ## Example uses: